 POSSIBLE CONFLICTS & SOLUTIONS

-Damage to gardens and ornamental shrubbery is the most common conflict between humans and rabbits.
-Browsing on plants in yards, these animals do quite well.
+Because rabbits enjoy browsing on plants in yards, damage to gardens and ornamental shrubbery is the most common conflict between humans and rabbits.

 Rabbit damage to plants is identified by the neat-clipped appearance of browsed vegetation, as well as obvious animal tracks and scat in the form of small piles of pea-sized pellets.
 (Deer droppings look similar but are larger in size).